jab/bidict/docs/other-bidict-types.doctest.rst

     >>> isinstance(frozenbidict(), dict)
     False

-If you must use ``isinstance`` to check whether a bidict is dict-like, you can use the abstract base classes from the ``collections`` module, which is a better way to check for interface conformance::
+If you must use :func:`isinstance` to check whether a bidict is dict-like, you can use the abstract base classes from the :mod:`collections` module, which is a better way to check for interface conformance::

     >>> from collections import Mapping, MutableMapping